 What is ARV and how is it calculated?

-The ARV (or After Repaired Value) definition states the following: the value of a property after it has been rehabbed, not in its current condition.
+The After Repair Value is the value of a property after it has been rehabbed, not in its current condition.

-To calculate the ARV of real estate, an appraiser will go and look at the property to determine its current value, and then the value after it is repaired, based on a repair list submitted by Rehab Financial.
+If you’re thinking about flipping a property, you might be wondering “what does ARV mean?” as you come across the term in your preparation.
+ARV takes the value of the final rehabbed property into consideration and serves as a way to determine how much money you should put into an investment.
+To calculate ARV, an appraiser will go and look at the property to determine its current value, and then the value after it is repaired, based on a repair list submitted by Rehab Financial.

-The appraiser will look at the repairs on the list, like adding square footage, adding a bathroom, or if walls will be moved to significantly to change or improve the layout of the house.
-He or she will then find properties in the neighborhood that are comparable to the property after the planned repairs and improvements are completed.
-Based on those comparable properties and the differences or similarities to the property in question, he or she will then determine the property’s after repaired value.
+The appraiser will look at the repairs on the list, like adding square footage, adding a bathroom, or moving walls to change or improve the layout of the house.
+Appraisers will then find properties in the neighborhood that are comparable to the property after the planned repairs and improvements are completed.
+Based on those comparable properties and the differences or similarities to the property in question, the appraiser will then determine the property’s after repaired value.